stijn-dejongh/lovecraft_public_domain/raw_converts/de.md

   There must, Lord Northam whispered, have been something wrong at the start;
 but it would never have come to a head if he had not explored too far.
-He was the nineteenth Baron of a line whose beginnings went uncomfortably far back into the past&mdash;unbelievably far, if vague tradition could be heeded, for there were family tales of a descent from pre-Saxon times, when a certain Cnaeus Gabinius Capito, military tribune in the Third Augustan Legion then stationed at Lindum in Roman Britain, had been summarily expelled from his command for
+He was the nineteenth Baron of a line whose beginnings went uncomfortably far back into the past--unbelievably far, if vague tradition could be heeded, for there were family tales of a descent from pre-Saxon times, when a certain Cnaeus Gabinius Capito, military tribune in the Third Augustan Legion then stationed at Lindum in Roman Britain, had been summarily expelled from his command for